Current audit thresholds (for financial years commencing on or before 5 April 2025)

 • If you are a charity with gross income of £1 million or less and an accounting period ending on or after 31 March 2015 (or £500,000 or less for accounting periods before this) unless both your gross assets exceed £3.26m and your gross income exceeds £250,000, you can choose to opt out of a full audit.
 Though if your income is between £25,000 and £1 million you will still be required by the Charities Commission to obtain an alternative assurance service.

-I do not meet the new thresholds, but are there other reasons why I will need to be audited?
+I do not meet the thresholds, but are there other reasons to require an audit?

 If you meet one or more of the criteria below you will be required to have a statutory audit: